jwillmer/tariff-chart/README.md

 - Visualize multiple tariff zones with time frames and prices.
 - Highlight the current time zone dynamically.
+- Dynamic y-axis scaling that adjusts to tariff values, with option for fixed minimum.
 - Fully responsive and configurable card size.

 ---